opnsense/docs/source/manual/how-tos/insight.rst

    :width: 100%

-After selecting a valid date range (form/to) and interface one can further limit the output by filtering on port or ip address.
+After selecting a valid date range (form/to) and interface one can further limit the output by filtering on port or IP address.
 Select the refresh icon to update the detailed output.
 Leave Port and Address empty for a full detailed listing.

 .. image:: images/insight_full_details.png